Symmetric nonnegative forms and sums of squares: Conclusion, open questions and acknowledgements

-Besides Conjecture \ref{CONJ MAIN} we feel that there is another important question left open in our work.
+Besides Conjecture \ref{CONJ MAIN} there is another important question left open in our work.
 Corollary \ref{cor:SOS4} gave a description of the asymptotic symmetric sums of squares cone in terms of the squares involved.
-Note that not all semi-invariant polynomials were used.
+In this description of the limit not all semi-invariant polynomials were necessary.
 It is natural to investigate the situation also in arbitrary degree:

 \begin{con} Let $\mathfrak{f}\in\mathfrak{S}_{2d}$.
 What semi-invariant polynomials are necessary for a description of $\mathfrak{f}$ as a sum of squares? \end{con}

 The general setup of our work focused on the case of a fixed degree.
 Examples like the difference of the geometric and the arithmetic mean show however, that it would be very interesting to also understand the situation where the degree is not fixed. \begin{con} What can be said about the quantitative relationship between the cones $\Sigma^S_{n,2d}$ and $\mathcal{P}^S_{n,2d}$ in asymptotic regimes other than fixed degree $2d$? \end{con}